sappo/zlogger/README.txt

     sudo apt-get install -y asciidoc
 ```

-Here's how to build Zlogger from GitHub (building from packages is very similar, you don't clone a repo but unpack a tarball), including the libsodium (for security) and libzmq (ZeroMQ core) libraries:
+Here's how to build Zlogger from GitHub/Gitlab (building from packages is very
+similar, you don't clone a repo but unpack a tarball), including the libsodium
+(for security) and libzmq (ZeroMQ core) libraries:

 ```
     git clone git://github.com/zeromq/libzmq.git